MrudulaCh/iOS-Maps-GPS/README.md

 # iOS-Maps-GPS
-An iOS app using MapKit Framework to embed maps and GPS location.This app downloads images from Flickr API using Alamofire

 ImagePixelApp is an iOS app using MapKit framework to embed maps and locations in views.This app downloads images from Flickr API using Alamofire.